 About the Program

-Art Encounters is a year-long outdoor sculpture exhibit that showcases a number of sculptures, in various media and styles, displayed in highly visible areas in Castle Rock, Highlands Ranch, Lone Tree, Parker and Roxborough.
+Art Encounters is a year-long outdoor sculpture exhibit that showcases a number of sculptures, in various media and styles, displayed in highly visible areas in Castle Rock, Highlands Ranch, Parker and Roxborough.
 The project is designed to promote public interest in art, develop community pride and draw visitors to the retail or civic areas where they are displayed.
 All art is for sale to the general public.

 - Artists have the opportunity to spread their name and work throughout Douglas County and beyond.